 Take Up Code isn’t really a place where you enroll.
 Not in the normal meaning of enroll, anyway.
-You can register for individual classes or register for a bundle of classes.
+You can register for classes that repeat so you can attend during an upcoming class session event.

-Enrollment implies that you’re a student for a certain amount of time and then you become an alumni and stop taking classes.
+Enrollment in a normal school implies that you’re a student for a certain amount of time and then you become an alumni and stop taking classes.
 It’s different here.
-When you register for a class, you can take that class again and again as many times as you want or need.
+When you register for a class, you can take that class again and again as many times as you want or need whenever it’s scheduled.

 Some classes build on others.
-Especially the Essential 42 set of classes which repeat every 2 months.
+Especially the Essential 42 set of classes.
 For these classes, the best time to “enroll” is before the next cycle begins.
-That lets you take the classes in order so you won’t get lost or confused because you missed a class.
+That lets you take the sessions in order so you won’t get lost or confused because you missed a session.